 2. Next, without shaking, remove the can of coconut milk from the fridge (after chilling for at least 8 hours).

-4. Spoon the thickened coconut milk into your chilled mixing bowl.
-Add the sugar, lemon juice and lemon zest and mix on high with a hand mixer or stand mixer for about 1 minute or until stiff peaks form.
+4. Then, to that bowl add the sugar, lemon juice and lemon zest and mix on high with a hand mixer or stand mixer for about 1 minute or until stiff peaks form.

-5. Place in the fridge until ready for use!
+5. Place the whipped cream in the fridge until ready for use!

 Now we assemble…